 Sometimes, the dog is infested with this parasite by eating other animals which have eaten a slug or snail.
 These may include frogs, lizards or mice.
 As we have seen the symptoms of this parasitosis are varied and non-specific, so a veterinarian must provide a diagnosis.
 Larvae can be observed in the feces, but this can provide a false negative as the larvae may not appear intermittently.

-This disease, also known as verminous pneumonia, is caused by the nematode Crenosoma vulpis.
-This affects the dog's lungs and can come from ingested molluscs such as snails.
-What happens when a dog eats a snail or slug infested with this parasite larvae is similar to what happens if they ingest Angiostrongylus vasorum, but with the main difference being that these parasites go to the bronchi and bronchioles in the lungs.
-In some cases, it can also go to the trachea.
-The adult females deposit their eggs in these places which develop into L1 larvae.
+What happens when a dog eats a snail or slug infested with this parasite larvae is similar to what happens if they ingest Angiostrongylus vasorum.
+The main difference is that these parasites go to the bronchi and bronchioles in the lungs.
+In some cases, they can also go to the trachea.
+The adult females deposit their eggs in these tissues which develop into L1 larvae.

 Similar to the previous case, through coughing, sneezing or expectoration, these larvae can end up in the digestive system and stool of dogs.
 This can then be ingested by the snails and continue their development into L3 larvae.
 If a dog ingests a snail or contaminated slug, the larvae will pass from the intestine to the lungs through the bloodstream in about three weeks.
 They will complete their cycle in the lungs and adults can live up to 10 months.

 Due to the location of the parasite, the clinical signs are those which affect breathing, manifesting in coughing or intolerance to exercise.
 As before, many dogs may remain asymptomatic.
 This disease usually presents in rural areas near cattle as they are the most affected.
-Although it is not usually a life threatening condition, it is still necessary to prevent it through adequate deworming.
-It should be noted that the disease is not zoonotic and, therefore, cannot be transmitted to humans.
+Although it is not usually a life threatening condition, it is still necessary to prevent it through adequate canine deworming.
+It should be noted that the disease is not a zoonotic disease of dogs and, therefore, cannot be transmitted to humans.

 General guidelines for preventing dogs eating snails

-- Educate your dog through obedience training so that they do not eat anything they find outside the home.
+- Educate your animal through obedience training for dogs so that they do not eat anything they find outside the home.

 - If your dog has access to an area with an abundance of snails or slugs, you will need to keep an out for infestations and remove them quickly.

-- Be careful if you live somewhere with a high fox population as these animals can act as reservoirs for the parasites.
+- Be careful if you live somewhere with a high fox population as these animals can act as reservoirs for parasites such as fox lungworm.

 - The mucus traces left by snails as they move along the ground can also be a source of contagion, so wash them away when you spot them.